NathbuildsAi/n8n_portfolio/README.md

-🤖 AI Gmail Auto-Reply Agent (n8n)
+🤖 AI Gmail Email Classifier (n8n + Gemini)

-An AI-powered Gmail automation workflow built with n8n that reads incoming emails, detects important senders, and automatically generates professional replies using Google Gemini AI.
+An AI-powered Gmail automation workflow built with n8n that reads incoming emails, analyzes them using Google Gemini AI, and automatically classifies them into Gmail categories.

+The workflow uses AI to understand the sender, subject, and message content, then applies the correct Gmail label while generating structured metadata such as priority, type, and confidence score.

-This project demonstrates how to build a simple AI email assistant for personal or business automation.
+This project demonstrates how to build an AI-powered inbox organization system using workflow automation.

 🚀 Features

-✅ Monitor Gmail for new emails
+✅ Monitor Gmail for new unread emails

-⭐ Detect important senders (VIP list)

-🤖 Generate replies using Google Gemini AI
+🧠 Analyze emails using Google Gemini AI

-📤 Automatically send email responses

-📬 Organize inbox by marking or archiving threads
+🏷 Automatically apply Gmail category labels

+⚡ Detect email priority level

+📬 Classify email type (lead, update, social, promotion, etc.)

+📊 Generate confidence score for the AI classification

+🛡 Safe JSON parsing to prevent workflow errors

 ⚙️ How It Works
+1️⃣ Gmail Trigger

-Gmail Trigger watches your inbox for unread emails.
+The workflow monitors Gmail for new unread emails.

-The workflow checks if the sender is in your VIP sender list.

-If the sender is important

-⭐ The email is starred

-📥 The message content is extracted

-🤖 AI generates a professional reply

-📤 The reply is automatically sent

-If the sender is not important
+2️⃣ Read Full Email

-The email is marked as read
+The full email thread is retrieved so the AI can analyze:

+Sender

+Subject

+Email body

+3️⃣ AI Email Classification

+Google Gemini AI analyzes the email and determines:

+Gmail label

+Email priority

+Email type

+AI confidence score

+Supported Gmail labels:

+CATEGORY_PERSONAL

+CATEGORY_SOCIAL

+CATEGORY_PROMOTIONS

+CATEGORY_UPDATES

+CATEGORY_FORUMS

+SPAM

+4️⃣ JSON Response Parsing

+The AI returns structured JSON which is safely parsed by a JavaScript node to prevent automation failures.

+5️⃣ Apply Gmail Labels

+The workflow automatically applies the returned Gmail label to the email.

+Your inbox becomes automatically organized.

 🧠 AI Response Format

-The AI agent generates structured output:
+The AI agent returns structured JSON:

-SUBJECT: Reply subject

-EMAIL BODY:
-Full reply message

-ACTION:
-Reply / Ask for clarification / No response needed

-The workflow parses this output and sends the response through Gmail.
+{
+ "labels": ["CATEGORY_UPDATES"],
+ "priority": "medium",
+ "type": "update",
+ "confidence": 0.92
+}
+Field Definitions

+labels
+Gmail category applied to the email.

+priority

+low → newsletters, promotions, automated notifications medium → normal communication high → urgent or time-sensitive emails

+type

+lead → business inquiry
+update → receipt or confirmation social → social media notification promotion → marketing email personal → message from a real person spam → suspicious or irrelevant message

+confidence

+A value between 0 and 1 representing how confident the AI is in the classification.

 🛠 Requirements